 - There was no external grant funding available for tree works, but the Council would be considering applications for funding for a woodland management plan.
 The budget pressure for dealing with ash dieback had been identified for the 2023/24 budget. - There was the potential to release provisions set aside as corporate contingencies to mitigate against the projected £200k waste contract overspend.
-However, mitigations based on in year spending were preferable, including discussions with providers.
+However, mitigations based on in year spending was preferable and officers were negotiating with the waste contractor.
 Inflationary pressures were being factored into the 2023/24 budget.